rsdoiel/antenna/weather.md

 ---

-## SPC - No watches are valid as of Fri Oct 20 00:51:02 UTC 2023
+## SPC - No watches are valid as of Sat Oct 21 01:30:02 UTC 2023

-date: 2023-10-20, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2023-10-21, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

-No watches are valid as of Fri Oct 20 00:51:02 UTC 2023.
+No watches are valid as of Sat Oct 21 01:30:02 UTC 2023.

 <https://www.spc.noaa.gov/products/watch/>

 ---

-## SPC - No MDs are in effect as of Fri Oct 20 00:51:02 UTC 2023
+## SPC - No MDs are in effect as of Sat Oct 21 01:30:02 UTC 2023

-date: 2023-10-20, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2023-10-21, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

-No Mesoscale Discussions are in effect as of Fri Oct 20 00:51:02 UTC 2023.
+No Mesoscale Discussions are in effect as of Sat Oct 21 01:30:02 UTC 2023.

 <https://www.spc.noaa.gov/products/md/>

 ---

-## SPC Oct 20, 2023 0100 UTC Day 1 Convective Outlook
+## SPC Oct 21, 2023 0100 UTC Day 1 Convective Outlook

-date: 2023-10-20, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2023-10-21, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

 <br /><a href="https://www.spc.noaa.gov/products/outlook/day1otlk.html"><img src="https://www.spc.noaa.gov/products/outlook/day1otlk.gif" border="1" alt="Day 1 Outlook Image" hspace="1" vspace="1" width="815" height="555" align="center" /></a><pre>
 Day 1 Convective Outlook
 NWS Storm Prediction Center Norman OK
-0733 PM CDT Thu Oct 19 2023
+0750 PM CDT Fri Oct 20 2023

-Valid 200100Z - 201200Z
+Valid 210100Z - 211200Z

 ...NO SEVERE THUNDERSTORM AREAS FORECAST...

 ...SUMMARY...
-The risk of severe thunderstorms appears negligible across the U.S. through tonight.
+Organized severe thunderstorms are not forecast through tonight across the contiguous United States.

-...01Z Update...
+...Synopsis...
-Scattered thunderstorm development has been increasing in a general corridor near/southwest of Louisville KY into areas around the Nashville TN vicinity.
-This is in the wake of an initial mid-level perturbation shifting from the lower Ohio Valley into the lower Great Lakes, and ahead of another strengthening impulse forecast to continue digging southeast of the Upper Midwest through the lower Ohio and Tennessee Valleys by late tonight.
-Aided by a narrow corridor of modest low-level moistening, within a zone of enhanced low-level warm advection, it appears that ongoing activity may slowly spread eastward across portions of central Kentucky and middle Tennessee through 03-05Z before diminishing.
-Overnight, additional thunderstorm development is possible as forcing for ascent refocuses southeastward into the southern Appalachians vicinity.
-Despite the presence of at least modest shear, it still appears that thermodynamic profiles characterized by only modest steepening of lapse rates, coupled with the limited moisture return, will minimize the risk for severe hail and/or wind.
+Water-vapor imagery early this evening shows a large-scale mid-level trough over the eastern U.S., a ridge over the High Plains, and a trough over the Sierra Nevada.
+The mid-level trough over the East will continue east into the western Atlantic waters off the Carolina coast and into the Northeast by late tonight.
+A thunderstorm band near the Carolina coast will continue moving east into the shelf waters this evening as a cold front sweeps through much of the Southeast and Mid-Atlantic states.
+Isolated thunderstorms are possible early this evening along the coastal Carolinas before drier/more stable air advects into the region.
+Weak buoyancy located near the immediate coast will likely hinder strong storm development.
+Farther north, a few thunderstorms are possible over portions of the Northeast tonight.

-..Kerr..
-10/20/2023
+..Smith..
+10/21/2023

 </pre>
 <a href="https://www.spc.noaa.gov/products/outlook/day1otlk.html">Read more</a>